Margaret Nyland: Early life and education

-Nyland was born in 1942, Adelaide, South Australia.
+Nyland was born in Adelaide, South Australia.
 Her mother was an egg wiper, later becoming a tent, sail and flag maker.
 Her father, John Johnson (Jack) Nyland was a boilermaker then taxi driver, later becoming the State Secretary of the Transport Workers Union (SA).

-Nyland went to Gilles Street Primary School and the Adelaide Girls High School.
+Nyland attended Gilles Street Primary School and the Adelaide Girls High School.
 Nyland had determined her choice of career at a young age, writing "lawyer" on each occasion the school asked to list her intended occupation.
-Nyland received a Commonwealth Scholarship which enabled her to study law at the University of Adelaide, where one of her lecturers was Roma Mitchell.
-Nyland graduated with a Bachelor of Laws in 1965 and was one of three women admitted as legal practitioners in 1965.
+She received a Commonwealth Scholarship, enabling her to study law at the University of Adelaide, where one of her lecturers was Roma Mitchell.
+She graduated with a Bachelor of Laws in 1965 and was one of three women admitted as legal practitioners in 1965.

 Career

 To be admitted as a solicitor, Nyland required both a law degree and a period as an articled clerk and she had difficulty finding someone to take her, eventually being taken on by Pam Cleland.
 Nyland later entered into a law partnership with Cleland, before going into partnership with David Haines QC in the firm Nyland, Haines & Co which specialised in family law.

-Nyland was the Chair of the Commonwealth Social Security Appeals Tribunal from 1975 until 1987, Chair of the South Australian Sex Discrimination Board from 1985 until 1987 and then Deputy Chair of the Equal Opportunity Tribunal (SA).
-In 1987 Nyland became only the second woman to be appointed to the District Court.
+Nyland was the chair of the Commonwealth Social Security Appeals Tribunal from 1975 until 1987, chair of the South Australian Sex Discrimination Board from 1985 until 1987 and then deputy chair of the Equal Opportunity Tribunal (SA).
+In 1987 Nyland became only the second woman to be appointed to the District Court of South Australia.